 Tip #1: Hold a Family Council to Discuss the Garden

 Before planting your garden, hold a family council.
-It’s a way to get input from your kids on what kinds of vegetables and/or fruits you want to grow.
-If they have a say in what is grown—they are more likely to eat the results.
+Get input from your kids/grandkids on what kinds of vegetables and/or fruits they want to grow and eat.

 #1: Determine the size of your garden plot so you can decide how many fruits and veggies you can grow in the space.
-Let your kids choose a variety of vegetables to plant.
-Some of our kids’ favorites included easy-to-plant-and-grow tomatoes, green beans, zucchini, scallions (onions), cucumbers, carrots, peppers, and broccoli.
+Choose a variety of vegetables to plant.

-#2: Make certain the weather in your area is good for growing the fruits and veggies you want.
+#2: Make certain the weather in your area is good for growing the fruits and veggies you want to plant.

 #4: Have your kids choose a berry to plant so they can experience fruit growing on a vine such as raspberries, blackberries, or boysenberries.

-#6: Last, when choosing items to grow, make certain they are foods your family will eat.
+#6: And grow foods your family will eat.

 Tip #2: Going to the Nursery: Buying Seeds, Plants, Soil & Fertilizers

-Plan a trip with your kids and go to your local nursery or Farmer’s Market.
-Look for heirloom seeds and plant “starts.”
+Go to your local nursery or Farmer’s Market and look for heirloom seeds and plant “starts.”

 Other kinds of seeds are called genetically modified seeds (GMO) or what I like to call “fake” seeds because they have been manufactured in a lab.
 Steer clear of GMO seeds—they are asexual meaning the seeds will not reproduce so they can’t be saved.

-Plant starts are available at most nurseries.
-It’s a seed that has been planted in soil, has sprouted and is growing.
+Plant starts are seeds that have been planted in soil, have sprouted, and are growing.
 They come in a variety of sizes from 2-10-inch pots.
 The advantage: it gives your fruit or veggie a head-start.

 Purchasing Soil, Fertilizers & Trellis

-Purchase some soil.
-I prefer organic soil because it’s free of pesticides, herbicides, etc. Yes, you already have soil in your designated garden area but it’s nice to mix in some nutrient-rich organic soil.
-And purchase some organic fertilizer or mulch.
+Purchase some soil to mix into the soil you already have.
+I prefer organic soil because it’s free of pesticides, herbicides, etc. And purchase organic fertilizer or mulch.
 Last, if you’re growing tomatoes or beans purchase a trellis.